VRCMG/ps4trainer-dump/README.md

 **Be careful we found .SQLITE injection in his code which he stores the login and password of user credentials as a SIMPLE TEXT to probably sell your data to the other toxic public.

-Actions speak louder than words, always remember that.
+# Actions speak louder than words, always remember that.

-**P.S.
+# P.S.
 Kameleon - Drug addict who has been to a rehab don't give a fuck time(s) for cocaine (Find someone in your lonely ass life) - NO BODY NEEDS YOUR GAYASS CUBAN ATTENTION - GO SELL YOUR CIGGARS ON THE ROAD.
 POOR FAG

+# NO BODY WANTED THIS - IT WAS YOUR IDEA.
+WE HAVE BETTER THINGS IN LIFE TO DO THAN YOU KNOW YOUR COCAINE ADDICTION ISSUES.
+RESOLVE THAT FIRST IN THE CHANGELOG.